gabduss/customizable-modal/README.md

 };
 ```

-The Window component describes the dialog itself and implents the parts of the dialog that are not customizable, like to close button on the upper right corner.
+The Window component describes the dialog itself and implements the parts of the dialog that are not customizable, like the close button on the upper right corner.
 The component can receive children like the footer or the content.

 ```typescript
 // Dialog.tsx